 The Senior Notes include certain embedded features allowing the Corporation to redeem the Senior Notes or allowing the holders to require a redemption of the Senior Notes.
 As previously disclosed, these features were bifurcated from the carrying value of the Senior Notes.
-Management used estimates, including an implied credit spread of 3.4% as at September 30, 2019 (December 31, 2018 - 4.6%), in determining the fair value of the embedded derivative.
-See notes 9, 10 and 14 to the Q3 2019 Financial Statements.
+Management used estimates, including an implied credit spread of 1.9% as at December 31, 2019 (December 31, 2018 - 4.6%), in determining the fair value of the embedded derivative.
+The implied credit spread represents management's estimate of the Corporation's creditworthiness as implied by the market value of the Senior Notes.
+See notes 17, 19 and 26 to the 2019 Annual Financial Statements.
+During the year end December 31, 2019, a gain of \$98.3 million was recorded through Net financing charges in relation to the re-measurement of the embedded derivative, of which \$48.1 million of the gain was recorded in the fourth quarter of 2019.